junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 #### Act 3

+> Dean finds out it's Nick by interviewing Cas's coworker and learns more about how good and kind Cas is, Cas remembers these events too

 Dean takes half a day off on Monday morning to go to the accounting firm office.
 Mr. Adler isn't happy to hear the last minute meeting reschedule, and Dean messages him through the working chat that "he isn't feeling very well."
+Technically, it's not really a lie, he tells himself, he wouldn't be feeling very well if he doesn't help Cas figure this out, because he promised.

 The young lady in the front desk, Anna, tells him he can talk with Hannah, Castiel's former coworker, when Dean tells her he's Castiel's friend, here to retrieve some of his office items.